Carnegie History Center reproduction policies, procedures and fees

 - (1) Because the library or library system determines that disclosure is reasonably necessary for

 When the library has certain activities, contests or programs, we sometimes offer an opportunity for members of the public to submit one or more selections of original artwork, writing, photography or other work of authorship.
-By submitting this Copyright Release Form, you are giving the City of Bryan and the BCS Library System permission to use your original work under the terms of the form.
+By submitting this Copyright Release form, you are giving the City of Bryan and the Bryan + College Station Public Library System permission to use your original work under the terms of the form.

 The Deed of Gift form is designed to assign legally to The Bryan + College Station Public Library System, on behalf of the Carnegie Center of Brazos Valley History (“Carnegie Center”) materials which you as a Donor are conveying to the Carnegie Center to be administered in accordance with its established policies.
 The Deed of Gift form constitutes the transfer of legal ownership of the materials and serves to define the terms of the transfer.